 This feature is only available for scenes including time-travel scenes.

-5.4 Apply filters to a scene
+5.4 Apply effects to a scene

 5.5 Exchange the scene image or sheet file